The Things the Court Will Need to Know to Dissolve Your Marriage

 Once you have answered all of the questions above, the court will ask if you want a divorce.
 The court may also ask if you wish to change your name as a part of the divorce.
 If you indicate you want the divorce, the judge will then sign the final decree of divorce.

-At the law office of Bailey & Galyen, we have extensive experience protecting the rights of men and women throughout Texas in all matters related to divorce.
-We offer a free initial consultation to every client.
-To speak with a compassionate and dedicated divorce and family lawyer, contact us by e-mail or 844-402-2992 call our offices at one of the convenient locations listed below.
+To speak with a compassionate and dedicated divorce and family lawyer, contact us by email or call us at 844-402-2992.
+You also can call our offices at one of the convenient locations listed below.
 We will take your call 24 hours a day, seven days a week.